WBYN-FM: Return to WBYN-FM, coming Alive

-On March 31, 2009, the LMA between Nassau and WDAC-FM (owners of the license of WFKB) expired after being extended several times since November 2008 and the station's call sign reverted to WBYN-FM.
-On March 31, 2009 the station dropped the Frank FM format and reverted to a similar religious format it had been broadcasting prior to the LMA but not identical programming to 1160 WBYN which was on WBYN-FM HD-2.
-Nassau did acquire WBYN 1160.
-That station, therefore, kept the religious format that previously aired on WBYN-FMHD2.
-WBYN-FM's religious format focuses slightly more on music and slightly less on teaching, though Nassau's 1160 WBYN religious format has a moderate amount of overlap with WBYN-FM's format.
-So WBYN and WBYN-FM are separately owned.
-WBYN-FM has opted not to broadcast on HD1 or HD2 for the time being.
+On March 31, 2009, the LMA between Nassau and WDAC Radio Company expired after being extended several times since November 2008 and the station's call sign reverted to WBYN-FM.
+On March 31, 2009, the station dropped the Frank FM format and reverted to a similar religious format it had been broadcasting prior to the LMA but not identical programming to WBYN AM.
+Nassau, which owned AM 1160, continued its own lineup of religious programming on that station.
+WBYN-FM's religious format focuses slightly more on music and slightly less on teaching, though Nassau's WBYN AM programming had a moderate amount of overlap with WBYN-FM's format.
 Though not consecutively, 107.5 has been a Christian-formatted station on the FM dial for over fifty years.

-From the Newsletter: "The Nassau-WDAC deal struck in August 2005 was for an eventual purchase price of $22 million, and an LMA fee of $100,000 the first year, rising to $300,000 in the third year.
-Owner WDAC continued to operate its very successful Christian teaching WDAC (94.5) in the Lancaster, PA market."

 As of early 2018, WBYN-FM's signature catchphrase was "Positively Different 107.5 Alive".